milesj/boost/website/docs/cli/prompts.md

 ## `MultiSelect`

 The `MultiSelect` component works in a similar fashion to [Select](#select), but allows for multiple values to be selected before submission.
-To select or unselect a value, press the space bar.
+To select or unselect multiple values, press the space bar.

 - `defaultSelected` (`T[]`) - List of option values selected by default.
 - `onChange` (`(values: T[]) => void`) - Callback triggered when a value is selected or unselected.